PennyLaneAI/pennylane-lightning/doc/lightning_kokkos/device.rst

     local_state_vector = circuit_mpi()

 .. note::
     The total number of MPI processes must be powers of 2.
-For example, 2, 4, 8, 16, etc. If using Kokkos with GPUs, we recommend using one GPU per MPI process.
+If using Kokkos with GPUs, we recommend using one GPU per MPI process.

 Currently, the ``lightning.kokkos`` device with MPI supports all the ``gate operations`` and ``observables`` that a single process ``lightning.kokkos`` device supports, excluding ``SparseHamiltonian``.